nypl-openaudio/start-here/materials/README.md

 | [Patricia Marx Interviews](http://www.wnyc.org/shows/patricia-marx/) | [WNYC Preservation](http://www.wnyc.org/preservation/) | [download .zip](https://github.com/nypl-openaudio/data-wnyc/archive/master.zip) (~1GB) | [repository of materials](https://github.com/nypl-openaudio/data-wnyc) |

 ### Programmatically download the files

+There is a [.csv file](https://github.com/nypl-openaudio/start-here/blob/master/materials/manifest.csv) that contains all the metadata and links to materials.
+Each collection's repository also contains information of how to access its materials.

+There is a [python script](https://github.com/nypl-openaudio/start-here/blob/master/materials/get_materials.py) that demonstrates how to access the materials programmatically using the .csv file above.

 ## Collection Details